 5. Make Sure Sweet Stuff Is Unreachable

-Feel free to ignore this, but you your back is turned, they know where the sweet stuff is.
+Feel free to ignore this, but when your back is turned, they know where the sweet stuff is.

 They will eat it, and they will spend the next hour being hyperactive before suddenly crashing.